惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 “He had previously discussed with me the idea of escaping by boat, and I thought it was far too dangerous.
 But he actually went through with it,” she wrote.

-Sheng added that she had been in touch with Dong and that he said he had lost consciousness by the time he reached South Korean waters, having spent more than 30 hours at sea since leaving Weihai, a coastal city in China’s eastern province of Shandong.
+Sheng added that she had been in touch with Dong and that he said he had lost consciousness by the time he reached South Korean waters, having spent more than 30 hours at sea since he left Weihai, a coastal city in China’s eastern province of Shandong.

 According to the New York-based rights group Human Rights in China (HRIC), Dong, who is from the central Chinese city of Zhengzhou, was dismissed from the police force in 1999 after he signed a petition supporting victims of the 1989 Tiananmen Square crackdown on pro-democracy protesters in Beijing.

-He was imprisoned from 2001 to 2004 after being convicted of “inciting subversion of state power,” and was detained again in 2014 and held in solitary confinement for more than eight months for participating in Tiananmen Square commemorations.
+He was imprisoned from 2001 to 2004 after he was convicted of “inciting subversion of state power,” and he was detained again in 2014 and held in solitary confinement for more than eight months for participating in Tiananmen Square commemorations.

 In 2015, Dong and his family fled to Thailand, where the United Nations High Commissioner for Refugees recognized them as refugees and they were approved for resettlement in Canada.
 Before Dong could leave, however, Thai authorities deported him to China, where he served another prison sentence from 2016 to 2019.